colouring-cities/colouring-dresden/docs/opendatacamp2024/README.md

 A warm welcome to the Open Data Camp 2024 in Dresden and to the Colouring Dresden project!

+The project is organised in Dresden by Leibniz-Institute of Ecological Urband Regional Development (IOER) in Dresden (https://www.ioer.de/projekte/colouring-dresden)

 ## Challenge

 Colouring Dresden is part of the challenge "" and offers the opportunity to use a dataset containing crowd-sourced